ldclaar/Tissuecyte_Annotation/README.md

 ### Functions of App
   * Point Lock - Disables annotating, deleting, and undoing points.
 When point lock is ON, all of these features are disabled
   * Annotating - Select the probe and day using the drop downs, and then disable point lock by clicking on the point lock button to set it to OFF.
-Then, click anywhre on the screen to create an annotation point
+Then, click anywhre on the screen to create an annotation point.
+Once finished, enable point lock to prevent accidentally annotating unwanted points
+  * Annotated points will be automatically saved to a CSV, which has 4 columns (AP, DV, ML, and probe_name).
+The CSV is stored in the following location
+    `/allen/programs/mindscope/workgroups/np-behavior/tissuecyte/mouseID/probe_annotations_mouseID.csv`
   * Undo Last Annotation - undos the last annotation made for the selected probe
   * Delete Points for Selected Probe - deletes all of the points for the selected probe on the current slice (only deletes all points on the current slice, not acorss all slices).
 A warning message will appear to confirm
   * Hide Points - Hides the points
   * Show Points - Shows the points
   * RGB sliders/toggle - modifies the display for the given channels
-  * Coronal, Horizontal, Saggital buttons - change the view depending on which button is pressed
+  * Coronal, Horizontal, Sagittal buttons - change the view depending on which button is pressed
   * To move to different slices arcoss the brain, drag the main slider or use the left/right arrow keys

+### Warp Points to CCF